-Then the very next Saturday we out in our cars again for the Mini Action Day at Castle Combe, another MOC favourite.
+Then the very next Saturday we were out in our cars again for the Mini Action Day at Castle Combe.
+Another MOC favourite.
 A late change of date meant that the event had lost its “last Saturday in September” slot and this evidently was not met with enthusiasm as attendance was down generally and the trade stand contingent (one of the best features of the show) was particularly affected.

-The members of the Midas Owners didn’t let that dampen their enthusiasm and at one point we crammed nine cars onto our stand.
-However, with several owners partaking in lapping sessions and a large contingent joining the lunchtime parade lap, the stand was never too crowded.
+The members of the Midas Owners didn’t let that dampen their enthusiasm and at one point we managed to cram nine cars onto our stand.
+However, with several owners partaking in lapping sessions and a large contingent joining the lunchtime parade lap, the stand was not too crowded for very long.

 This year, without the Mini Marcos Owners Club joining us, we took a smaller stand and made up for quantity with quality.
 David Stephens’ newly painted Gold Coupe grabbed a lot of attention, but the Mk2s of Brian Badcock and Meredith Phillips were equally smartly presented and also got a lot of interest.
 Outside in the classic cars car park we were represented by a pair of Gold Coupes, those of Kelvin Kinkaid and Alistair Courtney who both helped out on the stand.